magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 Likely `domina` offers both `css` or `xpath` selectors for such a case.
-This is the first time we deal with `css` and `xpath` selectors from the `domina` lib and before we start coding we want to familiarize ourselves a little bit with at least with one of them in the bREPL, namely with `css` selector.
+This is the first time we deal with `css` and `xpath` selectors from the `domina` lib and before we start coding we want to familiarize ourselves a little bit with at least one of them in the bREPL, namely with `css` selector.

 Perhaps you remember that due to a bug in the `boot-cljs-repl` task,